Survive a heat wave

 These steps will help you to get through a heat wave.
 The best way to survive a heat wave is to prepare for it before it gets to you.
 Pay attention to the weather.
 If you know there is a heat wave coming, you have time to prepare by utilising the suggestions above.
 If the heat wave is already upon you, then you can follow the above steps according to your own situation, as everyone is presented with different situations."

 How to survive a day at work during a heat wave

 If you are working, whether you are inside or outside a building, you can't avoid a heat wave.
 So, it is very important to know how to deal with it in order to avoid getting heat stroke, which can affect people of all ages.
 What you should do is:

 - 1This will probably increase your trips to the bathroom, so don't worry if it does.
 The most important thing is to avoid dehydration and heat stroke.
 If possible, drink 8 - 10 glasses of cold water a day.
 Do not drink ice-cold water, as not only is it a shock to your system, it slows down digestion, and leaves you feeling bloated.Drink plenty of water.

 - 3About window treatments.

-- 6Surround yourself with pedestal and desk fans.If the office you're working in doesn't have an air-conditioner, request that your employer supply pedestal and/or desk fans in the workplace.
-The breeze will keep the air circulating as well as help reduce over-sweating.Advertisement
+- 6If the office you're working in doesn't have an air-conditioner, request that your employer supply pedestal and/or desk fans in the workplace.
+The breeze will keep the air circulating as well as help reduce over-sweating.Surround yourself with pedestal and desk fans.Advertisement

 Questions and answers